ZHENG-JING-JZ/social_app_demo/README.md

 * Posts are paginated 5 per page
 * A user can delete his own post
 * A user can go to manage posts page to see his own posts only
+* A user can like or unlike a post after logging in
+* A user can only like a post once
+* If a user like or unlike a post, the app should return to the same page after redirection